-The Burrow is the kind of place you always look for but can never find – a homey, rustic hang-out where you can drop in alone with a book or a rowdy bunch of friends and tuck into great coffee, breakfast, burgers, pizza or beer.
+The Burrow in West End is the kind of place you always look for but can never find – a homey, rustic hang-out where you can drop in alone with a book or a rowdy bunch of friends and tuck into great coffee, breakfast, burgers, pizza or beer.

 Occupying a ramshackle old Queenslander, downstairs is like an exotic den with exposed beams and light bulbs, coloured glass windows and a blackboard wall for doodling, a fridge full of craft beer and carved wooden tables and benches.
 Upstairs has a groovy grandma's house vibe, with VJ walls, original fretwork, French doors and a weather worn back deck adorned with hanging plants.
 And at night the action spills out onto the side yard, which is strung with coloured lights and overlooked by a striking graffiti art covered fence.